Gay Cape Town – Fun, Friendly and Unique.

 Cape Point

-- Part of the Cape of Good Hope Nature Reserve, Cape Point offers visitors dramatic cliffs, pristine sand, and diverse wildlife.
+- Part of the Cape of Good Hope Nature Reserve, Cape Point.
+Think dramatic cliffs, pristine sand, and wonderful wildlife.

 - Hike the trail from Cape Point to the Cape of Good Hope, keeping an eye out for baboons and antelope.